mc-cat-tty/ESP32/MicroPython/README.md

 - REPL **interactive prompt**

     *MicroPython* provides an interactive Python interpreter, able to execute runtime commands.
-It runs in the bare-metal, without the need for additional components (like an OS)
+It runs on the bare-metal, without the need for additional components (like an OS)

     REPL - Read Evaluate Print Loop - prompt is an useful tool for instructions prototyping and testing